US STOCKS-Wall St edges lower as Fed minutes offer few clues on rates

 The Dow Jones industrial average fell 2.09 points, or 0.01 percent, to 17,685.73, the S&P 500 lost 3.08 points, or 0.15 percent, to 2,048.72 and the Nasdaq Composite dropped 26.73 points, or 0.57 percent, to 4,675.71.

-Before the Fed minutes, Goldman Sachs analysts said the U.S. central bank, once it begins to tighten monetary policy, would raise short-term interest rates faster and to higher levels than current market expectations.
+Earlier on Wednesday, Goldman Sachs analysts said the Fed, once it begins to tighten monetary policy, would raise short-term interest rates faster and to higher levels than current market expectations.

 Oplink Communications shares jumped 13.8 percent to $24.18.
 It is being purchased by Koch Optics, a subsidiary of privately-help Koch Industries, for about $445 million.